-When a previously potty trained dog starts urinating in the house, don't get mad - get even.
-And by 'getting even' we mean get the dog checked out by a vet, because a common cause of breakdown in house training is a bladder infection.
+When a previously potty trained dog starts urinating in the house, it can signify a medical problem.
+Consult the vet, because a common cause of breakdown in house training is a bladder infection.
 Indeed, just as people get bladder infections, so do dogs.

 Does My Dog Have a Bladder Infection?

 Inflammation of the bladder is commonly referred to as cystitis.
 If your pup appears to be uncomfortable when trying to pee, or appears to be attempting to urinate without success, take them to the clinic without delay.
 Typically, a dog with cystitis will show one or more of the following symptoms:

 Producing only a small puddle or a dribble each time

 Breakdown in house training

 Lethargy or listlessness

 Also, bear in mind that in the early stages most bladder infections are 'silent' and don't show signs.
 The only way to detect a problem at this point is to have your vet analyze a urine sample.
 This means by the time your dog does display symptoms, the infection is well established, making it even more important to get to the vet right away.